ct-js/docs.ctjs.rocks/docs/making-mods.md

 * `module.json` **(required)**
 * `README.md` (strongly recommended to include)

 `index.js` usually represents the main code of your module, and is bundled with all the remaining code of compiled game.
-A rule of thumb is to pack all your dependencies in one file or, if your dependency is an another ct module, to explicitly state it in README.md.
+A rule of thumb is to pack all your dependencies in one file.
+If your dependency is an another ct module, you can list this module as such in `module.json`.
+(See below for examples.)

 `module.json` allows your module to be discoverable by ct.IDE, and contains basic info, list of authors and description of module settings.